loriandler/Project-4-Group-1-Flights/README.md

    - Improving our Tableau map
    - Bringing in data from other years
    - Bringing in a wider variety of data for the model
+ - Future Work
+   - **Model Optimization:** Document the optimization process, including iterative changes made to the model and their impact on performance.
+Consider using tools like MLflow to track parameters and metrics during training.
+   - **Visualization:** Enhance the project with visualizations to better understand data patterns, model predictions, and evaluation metrics.
+   - **Explainability:** Consider techniques like SHAP values for explaining model predictions, adding transparency to the decision-making process.
+   - **Scaling:** Assess the scalability of the solution, especially if the dataset grows significantly.
+Ensure the code and model perform efficiently.

 ## Acknowledgements: